genexuslabs/ExcelToGX/README.md

 /OutputFile:<value>        The relative or full path to the output file, the
-                           output is in xml format (Default is "Transaction.xml") /ContinueOnErrors:<value>  Specify if the the tool must continue converting even errors are detected  (Default is "False") /help                      Show usage.
+                           output is in xml format (Default is "Transaction.xml") /ContinueOnErrors:<value>  Specify if the tool must continue converting after errors are detected (Default is "False") /Type:<value>              Specify the type of worksheet to parse.
+                           Values: TRN | SDT
+                           (Default is "TRN")
+/help                      Show usage.
 /version                   Show version.
 ```